The World's Smallest Elephant

 This endangered species is also the largest mammal on the island.
 The biggest population is concentrated in the northeastern part of Sabah (Malaysian Borneo), particularly at the lower Kinabatangan floodplain.
 There are about 300 individuals in the floodplain.
 A small population inhabits the north of Kalimantan (Indonesian Borneo).
 The overall population in Borneo is estimated to be around 1500 individuals.

-An adult Borneo Pygmy Elephants is 2 meters to 3 meters tall, weighing between 3,000 kg to 5,000 kg.
+An adult Borneo Pygmy Elephant is 2 meters to 3 meters tall, weighing between 3,000 kg to 5,000 kg.
 They have long tails, shorter tusks (only adult male has tusk), shorter trunks, rounder body shape with smaller ears and mild temperament.

 Gestation is up to 22 months, just like any other elephant species.
 Females would usually stay with their mothers into adulthood while male elephants would be independent and curiously roaming away to join another herd by the time they are 5 years old.

-One adult Borneo Pygmy Elephant can eat up to 150 kg vegetation per day.
+One adult Borneo Pygmy Elephant can eat up to 150 kg of vegetation per day.
 They feed mostly on grass, wild bananas and even young shoots of palm trees.
 They also require supplementary minerals which they get from salt licks or mineral concentrations in limestone outcrops.

 Each herd usually travels in small groups of around 8 to 10 individuals.
 The herd is headed by a matriarch.
 Adult elephants are very protective of their young ones.